arp242/arp242.net/_posts/2010-06-24-Manage_Unreal_Tournament_cache_files.markdown

 ---
 layout: post
 title: Manage Unreal Tournament cache files
+excerpt: Manage Unreal Tournament 99 cache files with a Python script.
 ---

-Manage Unreal Tournament 99 cache files with a Python script.

 This is a little Python script to manage cache files for Unreal Tournament, been using it for years, figured I might as well put it here.